 - Spreadsheet Methods 5N1977 – Produce a spreadsheet that meets a simple design specification and is fit for purpose.
 Learn a range of spreadsheet features such as data and cell formatting techniques, conditional IF statements, financial, date and time functions.
 Generate a variety of types of graphs from spreadsheet data.
 Automate routine multi-step tasks through the creation, execution and management of simple macros.

 - Work Experience 5N1356 – Planning, preparation and reflection on work placement.
 Job finding strategies, CV and personal statement preparation, interview skills.
 Practise employability skills with a view to future planning

 - Statistics 5N2066 – Understand data, data collection and compile statistical information.
 Identify and implement appropriate means of presenting data.
 Analyse and interpret statistical information and learn how to use statistics for work and life

-- Chinese CCOC – Chinese Culture and a knowledge of Chinese used in everyday situations, pinyin and an introduction to Chinese characters/ German 4N1773 – An introduction to everyday German language, culture and basic grammar used in everyday situations (optional)
+- German 4N1773 – An introduction to everyday German language, culture and basic grammar used in everyday situations

 Excellent progressions opportunities including:

-Special arrangements in place with MTU Cork (CCPS), MTU Tralee and Waterford IT for preferential entry for CCOC students.
-Up to 390 CAO points for any Institute of Technology can be attained.
+Special arrangements in place with MTU Cork (CCPS), MTU Tralee and SETU (Waterford & Carlow) for preferential entry for students of Morrison’s Island locations.
 Go to our progressions database for exact requirements on progressions for this course.